fireflyfolio/fireflyfolio.github.io/README.md

 # What's new?

-Here are some works i'm working on for 2025, which will be available on my professional websites.
+Here are some of the projects I'm working on for 2025, which will be available on my professional websites.

-These projects allow me to keep up to date with the latest developments in my technical skills and to experiment with technical solutions while generating additional income.
+These projects allow me to keep abreast of the latest developments in my technical and artistic fields and to experiment with technical solutions while generating additional income.

 ## Professional Websites
 - **[FireflyFolio 2025](https://www.fireflyfolio.com)**: Commercial Games, Technical Demos, Retro Games & Apps, Creative Works